xtrx-sdr/images/README.md

  - [IPC3](https://www.fit-pc.com/web/products/ipc3/) by fit-PC
  - [ARTiGO A1200](https://www.viatech.com/en/support/eol/artigo-a1200-eol/) by VIA (see #28)

-SBCs that most likely would work with XTRX still wasn't actually tested:
+These SBCs will probably work with XTRX but were not actually tested.
+Try on your own risk!
  - various SBCs by [AAEON](https://www.aaeon.com/en/c/embedded-single-board-computers/)
  - various SBCs by [Advantech devices](https://www.advantech.com/products/embedded-single-board-computers/sub_c427052f-f55f-4d47-9a84-3a11ed5295df)
  - various devices by [Logic Supply](https://www.logicsupply.com/)
- - [MPT-7000V](https://www.ibase.com.tw/english/ProductDetail/IntelligentTransportation/MPT-7000V) by IBASE; suitable for 1 XTRX only
+ - [MPT-7000V](https://www.ibase.com.tw/english/ProductDetail/IntelligentTransportation/MPT-7000V) by IBASE; suitable for 1x XTRX only
- - [Nuvo-5100VTC](https://www.neousys-tech.com/en/product/application/in-vehicle-computing/nuvo-5100vtc); seems suitable for 2 XTRX (4 miniPCIe sockets, 2 of them supports USB signals only)
+ - [Nuvo-5100VTC](https://www.neousys-tech.com/en/product/application/in-vehicle-computing/nuvo-5100vtc); seems suitable for 2x XTRX (4x miniPCIe sockets, 2x of them supports USB signals only)
  - [ECS-9110](http://www.vecow.com/dispPageBox/vecow/VecowCT.aspx?ddsPageID=PRODUCTDTL_EN&dbid=4357925395) by Vecow most likely would work
  - [EC500-KH](https://www.dfi.com/Product/Index/1412) and [EC70B-SU](https://www.dfi.com/Product/Index/125) by DFI most likely would work
  - some older versions of Intel NUC which have miniPCIe may work
- - most likely Dell Latitide D420 would work; it have full-sized miniPCIe (used for WiFi by default) and no PCI whitelist in BIOS
+ - most likely Dell Latitide D420 would work; it has full-sized miniPCIe (used for WiFi by default) and no PCI whitelist in BIOS
  - some outdated EeePCs like 901 and 701 by asus may work (assuming based on the same premises as for Dell Latitude D420)
- - any device with full-featured PCIe x2 socket or USB3+ receptacle in case you use XTRX with PCIe x2 Front End or USB 3 Adapter respectively (see [CrowdSupply page](https://www.crowdsupply.com/fairwaves/xtrx) for details and order)
+ - any device with full-featured PCIe x2 socket or USB3+ port if you use XTRX with PCIe x2 Front End or USB 3 Adapter respectively (see [CrowdSupply page](https://www.crowdsupply.com/fairwaves/xtrx) for details and order)
 You can also check other SBCs by mentioned vendors.

 ## XTRX installed into miniPCIe slot prevents the system from booting (don't get even to BIOS)